xpsusa/_rhymessite/README.md

 RhymesSite
 ==========

-This is an example of a Drupal site repository for demos and training on Git, GitHub, Build Manager and Drush Subtree workflows.
+This is an example of a Drupal site repository for demos and training on Git, GitHub, and Git Subtree workflows.

 Example of an instance of a rhymes site.
 This site is: